jmather625/dry-dock/README.md

 ### Miscellaneous
 - This container has an excellent user experience
+  - Informative errors
+  - Specify resource limits from a simple configuration file
 - Can save/load container images for different Linux distributions (you path inside the container might be messed up though)

 ## Instructions